Home Vancouver’s Sea to Sky Region Whistler Village and Ski Resort Whistler Go Fest Outdoor Festival

 • The Arts Centre – the Maury Young Arts Centre is located at 4335 Blackcomb Way.

-• Creekside Village – a short drive from the main Whistler Village at 2055 Lake Placid Road and location of the All British Car Show on the Sunday.
+• Creekside Village – a short drive from the main Whistler Village at 2055 Lake Placid Road.

 • Florence Petersen Park – beside the Whistler Public Library at 4329 Main Street and location of the scavenger hunt on the Saturday afternoon.